Recursively delete .NET bin and obj folders

 References

-folder for years so I’m not sure of the exact source.
+I’ve had these lying around in a utils folder for years so I’m not sure of the exact source.
 However, re-Googling whist

 writing this post turns up this SO post,